 Our brand, trade names, trademarks, trade secrets, proprietary database and research reports and other intellectual property rights distinguish the products we distribute and our services from those of our competitors and contribute to our competitive advantage in the wealth management service industry.
 We rely on a combination of trademark and trade secret laws as well as confidentiality agreements and non-compete covenants with our employees and our external product providers.
-We have 20 registered computer software copyrights, 26 registered trademarks in China (including 5 registered trademarks in Hong Kong) and 12 registered domain names.
+As of June 30, 2023, we had 26 registered computer software copyrights, 29 registered trademarks in China (including 8 registered trademarks in Hong Kong) and 15 registered domain names.
 The registrants of our domain names include Hywin Wealth Management, Shanghai Ziji and Haiyin Wealth Management (Hong Kong) Limited.